 Scientific Teaching Course

 The goal of the Yale Scientific Teaching Course is to improve undergraduate STEM education by training a new generation of scientific teachers to bring the spirit and rigor of research into the undergraduate classroom.

-The Yale Center for Teaching and Learning offered two Scientific Teaching Courses during the 2016-2017 academic year for graduate students and postdocs at Yale (both are non-credit graduate courses):
+The Yale Center for Teaching and Learning will offer two Scientific Teaching Courses during the 2017-2018 academic year for graduate students and postdocs at Yale (both are non-credit graduate courses):